raphis/koch-esp-door-opener/README.md

 As shown in the schematic above, the following connections were soldered directly onto the intercom's PCB:
 * Speaker output
 * "Door open" button

+### Resistor Sizing ###
+The sizing of the resistor depends on the voltage on the speaker.
+In our Koch K933UP we measured around 1.0V with a multimeter.
+As the speaker get's AC current, this means we have a peak of 1.41V.

+The PC817 optocoupler has a forward voltage of 1.2V and a current of 20mA.
+This means we need to have a voltage drop of around 0.2V.

+Base formula: U=R*I
+U=Voltage V
+R=Resistor Ohm
+I=Current A

+Our example:

+R = U/I = 0.2V / 0.02A = 10 Ohm

 ### Hardware Pictures
 * [D1 Mini Board](pictures/d1-mini-board.jpeg)